uea-teaching/computer-vision-2022/lectures/epipolar.md

 - search space reduced from 2D to 1D

 ::: notes
-epipolar geometry can help us with the search.
+Epipolar geometry can help us with the search.

-This takes into account the baseline vectors, where points are mapped to, how the epipolar plane intersects the image planes.
+This takes into account the baseline vectors, where points are mapped to, and how the epipolar plane intersects the image planes.

-It turns out that this geometry can reduce the search from the whole image to just one line in image 2.
+It turns out that this geometry can reduce the search from the whole image to just one line in the second image.

-This has a couple of advantages: most obviously, it is faster, but also it reduces the possibility of making incorrect associations... many images have multiple similar features.
+This has a couple of advantages: most obviously, it is faster, but also it reduces the possibility of making incorrect associations...

+For example, many images have multiple similar feature descriptors, especially architecture.
 :::

 ## Epipolar Geometry {data-auto-animate="true}